Table of Contents

 What’s the difference between data governance and data analytics?

-In simple terms, governance ensures the data is trustworthy; analytics uses that trusted data to generate value.
+In short, data governance lays the foundation of reliable data, and data analytics leverages that trusted data to generate value through insights.

 What is data governance?